solidi/writing/04-the-springboard-pattern.md

 > The springboard visual design pattern used on app launchers.
 Our introductory story and its animation board also fits this model.
-We can think of the animation board as the contained screen launcher and each animation as an contained app with its configurations.
+We can think of the animation board as the contained screen launcher and each animation as a contained app with its configurations.

 When applied to software development, the springboard pattern acts as a guardrail to develop features in isolated pieces that are easily demonstrable on the platform.
 There are many benefits to engineering and product.
 The pattern is a way to operationally execute both iteratively and incrementally.